jimdigriz/mt5311/README.md

 ### LibreNMS

-To use this you will need to enable the 'xDSL' modules for both Discovery and the Poller in the 'Global Settings' menu.
+To use this you will need to enable the 'xDSL' module for both 'Discovery' and 'Poller' in the 'Global Settings' menu.

 ## Wireshark